Introducing the smart museum label for the 21st century

 The goal has been to create an editable in-gallery digital label; one that is simply and clearly just a label, but can be updated remotely, in real time.
 It was in 2007 already that museum practitioners believed the answer to lie in electronic paper.

-In response museum label-making techniques have begun to change and evolve with the times and with new technology, writes Ross Parry in his paper on digital label systems.
 The ultimate goal of this evolution has been to create an editable, wireless, in-gallery digital label; one that is simply and clearly just a label, but can be updated remotely, in real time and in response to certain events.

 And while in the past several prototypes of such a dynamic museum label had been tested on LCD technology, it was in 2007 already that museum practitioners believed the future of technology empowering museums must lie elsewhere, especially in the electronic paper option.